Quantum relative entropy: general convergence criterion and preservation of convergence under completely positive linear maps: Concluding remarks

+for a quantum channel $\Phi:A\to B$ of general type.
+The implication (\ref{S-in})$\Rightarrow$(\ref{S-out}) holds if and only if the function $\varrho\mapsto S(\Phi(\varrho))$ is bounded on the set of pure input states \cite[Theorem 1]{PFE}.
+It is clear that the last condition is very restrictive and does not hold for most quantum channels used in applications.

 I am grateful to A.S.Holevo and to the participants of his seminar "Quantum probability, statistic, information" (the Steklov Mathematical Institute) for useful discussion.
-Special thanks to G.G.Amosov for the question motivated this research (it was mentioned in the Introduction).
+I am also grateful to G.G.Amosov for the question motivated this research (it was mentioned in the Introduction).
+Special thanks to A.Winter for the useful comment concerning Mirsky's inequality.